-- (1) In the appropriate fields, enter both a descriptive location and the station to station extents. - (2) In the Placed Quantity field, enter the estimated quantity (CY) of the item completed, ensuring that the total quantities to date do not exceed the plan quantity.

-c.
-Three Dimensional Measured Quantity Option:
+- (1) In the Placed Quantity field, enter the estimated quantity (CY) of the item completed, ensuring that the total quantities to date do not exceed the plan quantity. - c.
+Three-Dimensional Measured Quantity Option:

-This option can be used for progressive payments or for documenting the final quantity of volumes.
+This option can be used for progressive payments or for documenting the final quantity of volumes necessary for undercut, excavation of structures, and isolated locations.

-- (1) In the appropriate fields, enter both a descriptive location and the station to station extents. - (2) Input the measured length, width and depth to calculate a volume. - (3) For additional areas or additional locations, with different dimensions, select the 'New Row' button.
+- (1) Input the measured length, width, and depth to calculate a volume. - (2) For additional areas or additional locations, with different dimensions, select the 'New' button to create a new row for the selected pay item. - d.
+Calculated Quantity Option: